SensorServicePlatform/APIs/README.md

 Note: all TimeStamps are in Unix epoch time format to millisecond.
 Conversion from readable timestamp format to Unix epoch timestamp can be found in http://www.epochconverter.com

 1. **GET ALL DEVICES**
+    - **Purpose**: Retrieve all registered devices' metadata.
     - **Method**: GET
+    - **URL**: http://einstein.sv.cmu.edu/get_devices/<"ResultFormat">
-    - **Input Parameters**:
+    - **Semantics**:
-        - **uri**: user-defined identifier for a device.
+        - **uri**: User-defined identifier for a device.
 Each uri is an identifier unique to the corresponding device
         - **device_type**: Model of the device.
 A device is a container (i.e., physical device) object that comprises one or more sensors and is capable of transmitting their readings over a network to a Device Agent.
-        - **device_agent**: a local server or proxy that manages a set of devices registered to it.
+        - **device_agent**: A local server or proxy that manages a set of devices registered to it.
 Device agents can receive data from devices, convert data to another format (eg. JSON), and can transmit it to central server over a LAN or WAN.
-        - **device_location**: the location of the device that is transmitting sensor data
+        - **device_location**: The location of the device that is transmitting sensor data.
-        - **ResultFormat**: either json or csv (2 formats are supported)
+        - **ResultFormat**: Either json or csv (2 formats are supported).
-    - **URL**: http://einstein.sv.cmu.edu/get_devices/<"ResultFormat">
     - **Sample Usages**:
       - **Sample request in csv format**: http://einstein.sv.cmu.edu/get_devices/csv
       - **Sample result in csv format**: <br/>